-If we assume that the previously calculated failure rate has to be equally shared between the different systems, we should guarantee a failure rate, with MA, less than 5 10-7 for MaDe and less than 3.8 10-4 for FaDu.
+If we assume that the previously calculated failure rate has to be equally shared between the different systems, we should guarantee a failure rate, with MA, less than 6 10^{-8} for MaDe and less than 3.8 10^{-4} for FaDu.
 The equal distribution of the failure rate could be mainly unrealistic for the FaDu event, due to the fact that some of these systems, like Access, have historically really high reliability.
-Recently it has been proposed to introduce a masking system into the Interlocks Systems to reduce the number of false dump: dump requests from elements not critical in certain phases will be ignored to not bring detriment to the overall machine operation time.